 Alopecia areata is a condition in which hair falls out in patches on the scalp and other parts of the body.
-The hair may grow back, but often falls out again.
+The hair may grow back but often falls out again.
 This condition is not contagious.
-It is autoimmune disease when the person’s own immune system attacks their hair follicles and makes them stop fall out and stop growing.
+It is an autoimmune disease when the person’s own immune system attacks their hair follicles and makes them stop falling out and stop growing.
 This usually looks like a round bald patch of skin on the scalp, eyelashes and beard hair.

 Corticosteroids: Corticosteroids are used to treat alopecia areata.
 This medicine can be administered as shots by a dermatologist or applied as a topical form.

 Topical Creams and Lotions: Creams and lotions, in accordance with other treatments, may work well for your hair restoration needs.
 Because these methods rely upon consistent application, however, your hair may begin to shed once more if you stop using the product.
 These types of treatments like topical Minoxidil may be available over-the-counter or can be prescribed by a dermatologist.

 Prescription medicines: The prescription medicine, finasteride, is FDA approved for treatment of male genetic alopecia.